 Defensively, though, in what would prove a preview of things to come, he struggled.
 As he had been since his introduction to the game, Jack was a catcher, and "not a particularly good one."
 Yet despite his deficiencies behind the plate, it remained his position throughout his amateur and minor-league days, until he got his start with the White Sox.

-Fournier's professional career began in 1908, with Seattle in the Northwest League, but he didn't stay there very long.
+Fournier's professional career began in 1908, with Seattle in the Northwestern League, but he didn't stay there very long.
 After watching him try out for two weeks, management determined that the would-be slugger was "out of his class," and Jack was quickly released.
 Soon thereafter he was picked up by Aberdeen, his old hometown, and he played well enough there to finish the year with the team.

 For the next two years, as he continued to try to make good, Fournier's efforts were mostly futile.
-During stops in Portland, Oregon (in two different leagues); Sacramento, California; Aberdeen, again; and Vancouver, Washington, he failed to make much of an impression (he posted batting averages of .228 one year, and .214 the next), and one has to wonder if he ever thought of quitting.
+During stops in Portland, Oregon (in two different leagues); Sacramento, California; Aberdeen, again; and Vancouver, BC, he failed to make much of an impression (he posted batting averages of .228 one year, and .214 the next), and one has to wonder if he ever thought of quitting.
 Yet he didn't.
 Fournier always knew he could hit, and throughout his career always maintained a steadfast belief in his abilities.
 Several years later, when he had made it to the big leagues but was enduring slumps and showing little improvement, teammates would kid him about the possibility of his failing and being returned to the minors.
 Smiling, Jack would simply respond, "I can hit," and would just get back in the batter's box and work even harder.

 In 1911 Fournier was finally rewarded for his determination.
 That year, it all came together.
 Who knows what prompted him to finally emerge as a hitter?
 Perhaps he had found some mechanical flaw in his swing, or had taken advice from some hitting guru.
 Regardless, in 1911 Jack had a brilliant season.
 It began in June.
 Having endured yet another release (by Vancouver), that month he was signed by the colorfully named Moose Jaw Robin Hoods, a Class D team in the Western Canada League, and from virtually his first at-bat put on a hitting clinic.
 When the season ended Jack had played in 109 games (all but two of the team's schedule) and was the league leader in batting average (.377), runs, hits, doubles, and triples, and had also stolen 33 bases.
 Having quickly become a fan favorite, he had finally changed positions, too, making all of his appearances at first base.
 After all the years of hard work, it appeared Jack had finally arrived, and as consummate proof, by the time the season was ended he had signed a major-league contract.